 - Orthodontic treatment plan

 The best time to seek orthodontic treatment isn’t in adolescence or adulthood, but in childhood.
 When the jaw and teeth aren’t yet in fixed positions, the children can gain the best results in the shortest time.
-Orthodontic treatment for adults takes more time and effort.
+For adults, it will take more time and effort.

 - Visit the orthodontist at the designated intervals

-Delaying the appointment with your orthodontist lengthens the duration of orthodontic time
+Delaying the appointment with your orthodontist lengthens the duration of time

 - Diet and oral hygiene practice